 3. Dual-laminate night guards

-Also known as hybrid night guards, these best-of-both-worlds custom appliances have a soft, pliable inside and a firm outer layer.
+Also known as hard/soft night guards, these best-of-both-worlds custom appliances have a soft, pliable inside and a firm outer layer.
 Dual-laminate night guards combine the comfort of a soft guard with the durability of a hard guard.

 4. Flat plane occlusal guards